Consumer Medicine Information

 The drug may appear in the breast milk and be passed to the infant.

-you are allergic to ALDACTONE or to any of the tablet ingredients listed at the end of this leaflet
+you are allergic to Aldactone or to any of the tablet ingredients listed at the end

 you have severe kidney disease or are not passing urine